 C405.7 Dwelling unit electrical energy consumption (Mandatory).
 Each dwelling unit located in a Group R-2 building shall have a separate electrical meter.
 A utility tenant meter meets this requirement.
 See Section C409 for additional requirements for energy metering and energy consumption management.

 C405.8 Electric motor efficiency (Mandatory).
 All electric motors, fractional or otherwise, shall meet the minimum efficiency requirements of Tables C405.8(1) through C405.8(4) when tested and rated in accordance with DOE 10 CFR.
 The efficiency shall be verified through certification under an approved certification program, or, where no certification program exists, the equipment efficiency rating shall be supported by data furnished by the motor manufacturer.

+Exception: The standards in this section shall not apply to the following exempt electric motors.

+Air-over electric motors

+Component sets of an electric motor

+Liquid-cooled electric motors

+Submersible electric motors

+Inverter-only electric motors

 Fractional hp fan motors that are 1/12 hp or greater and less than 1 hp which are not covered by Tables C405.8(3) and C405.8(4) shall be electronically commutated motors or shall have a minimum motor efficiency of 70 percent when rated in accordance with DOE 10 CFR 431.
 These motors shall also have the means to adjust motor speed for either balancing or remote control.
 Belt-driven fans may use sheave adjustment for airflow balancing in lieu of a varying motor speed.